tonight-halfmoon/slv-n-erlang/concurrent/otp/genrs/readme.md

 ## Communicating through RabbitMQ broker via AMQP Client

 To demonstrate concurrently communicating processes, I integrated the [Erlang RabbitMQ Client library](http://www.rabbitmq.com/erlang-client-user-guide.html).
 The example implemented, say a client requests data statistics.
 GenRS will process the request and submit the result as a payload with `amqp_msg` on a RabbitMQ broker queue.
 The client which has subscribed to the same queue as a AMQP client consumer will eventually receives the message sent by [RabbitMQ broker](http://www.rabbitmq.com/admin-guide.html).
-To immediately see this test of this specific topic, take a look at test case `dstats_test_` in module [`ait.erl`](./integration.test/ait.erl).
+To immediately see this test of this specific topic, take a look at Test Case `dstats_test_` in module [`ait.erl`](./integration.test/ait.erl).

 # Testing